 Microsoft has decades-long experience building enterprise software and running some of the largest online services in the world so security is built into the Microsoft Cloud from the ground up.
 They ensure that the Microsoft Azure Cloud is protected at the physical, network, host, application, and data layers so that our online services are resilient to attack.
 Continuous proactive monitoring, penetration testing, and the application of rigorous security guidelines and operational processes further increase the level of detection and protection throughout the Microsoft Cloud.

 Microsoft’s enterprise cloud services including Microsoft Azure, Office 365 and Dynamics CRM even meet the standards of EU privacy laws, European Union’s data protection authorities have confirmed. (read here in Computer Weekly).
 “Microsoft is the first – and so far the only – company to receive this approval,” said Brad Smith, general counsel and executive vice president of legal and corporate affairs at Microsoft on the company blog.

-Regulatory requirements and data sensitivity often drive the decision to host on-premise vs cloud where systems and even databases may be shared with other companies.
+Regulatory requirements and data sensitivity often drive the decision to host on-premises vs cloud where systems and even databases may be shared with other companies.
 Oddly enough, cloud providers are often much more secure and dependable than privately hosted systems.
 The choice is often made on “what if” rather than hard facts.

 So… Do all roads lead to the cloud in 2016?